isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 5. What happens if visitors do not have a mobile device to download the TraceTogether app?

 All visitors must have a mobile device to download the TraceTogether app.
 They are responsible for ensuring that their mobile device is compatible with the TraceTogether app.
-The TraceTogether App can be downloaded from the <a href="https://apps.apple.com/sg/app/tracetogether/id1498276074">iOS Play Store</a>, <a href="https://play.google.com/store/apps/details?id=sg.gov.tech.bluetrace">Google Play Store</a> and Huawei App Gallery.
+The TraceTogether App can be downloaded from the <a href="https://apps.apple.com/sg/app/tracetogether/id1498276074">iOS App Store</a>, <a href="https://play.google.com/store/apps/details?id=sg.gov.tech.bluetrace">Google Play Store</a> and Huawei App Gallery.

 Visitors, with mobile devices that are unable to download the TraceTogether app, can rent a compatible mobile device from the Changi Recommends website <a href="https://www.changirecommends.com/reservation_form.aspx">here</a> prior to departing for Singapore.
 They must have an electronic or physical copy of the booking confirmation from Changi Recommends to present to the airline staff during check-in at the departure airport.
 Visitors who are unable to present a booking confirmation may be refused boarding by the airline.